 At Truman, we believe in providing high-quality education for an affordable price.
 However, we also know that education is expensive and students can use all of the financial help available.
 Below and in the menu to the left you will find specific pieces of financing your education at the graduate level.

-Fellowships are available from outside sources (the link will auto-direct to a listing of all fellowships).
+Fellowships are also available from outside sources.
 The top section are Nationally Competitive and require a campus support/nomination.
 The bottom section includes all other fellowships that do not require students to have a campus nomination or work with a campus representative.
 This list includes fellowships available to both undergraduate and graduate students.